 Endobronchial Ultrasound (EBUS)

 EBUS uses an ultrasound probe at the end of a bronchoscope to help doctors see the mass they are biopsying to improve accuracy.
-It can be used to look at lymph nodes in the mediastinum (the area of the chest between the lungs) and a biopsy can also be obtained by passing a hollow needle through the bronchoscope.
+It can be used to look at lymph nodes in the mediastinum (the area of the chest between the lungs).
+A biopsy can also be obtained by passing a hollow needle through the bronchoscope.

 Endoscopic Esophageal Ultrasound (EUS)